 Expansion Connector supplied with PMB.

-Do not hotplug the Expansion .
-Port!
-PMM and PMB must be disconnected from all power source before plugging Expansion Port.
-Snap rail
+Do not hotplug the Expansion Port!
+PMM and PMB must be disconnected from all power source before plugging Expansion Raritan

-Expansion Connector to Expansion Ports on bottoms of PMM and PMB or PMMC and PMB.
+Snap

+Expansion

+Connector to

+Expansion

+Ports on

+bottoms of

+PMM and

+PMB or

+PMMC and

+PMB.